pchiusano/pchiusano.github.io/_posts/2015-10-16-twitter-abuse.markdown

 ---
 layout: post
 categories: [tech]
-title: How Twitter could easily solve its rampant abuse problem
+title: How Twitter could easily address its rampant abuse problem
 ---

 Twitter has a problem with abuse.
 Everyone knows this.
 I'll explain the core issue, and then explain one way to fix it.